pustotnik/zenmake/docs/introduction.rst

 -----------

 ZenMake is a build system based on the meta build system/framework Waf_.
-Main purpose of project is to be as simple as possible to use but be flexible.
+Main purpose of the project is to be as simple as possible to use but be flexible.

 Details about reasons to create this project you can find :ref:`here<why>`.